fulviabuonanno/design-tokens-wizards/README.md

 - Control the number of color stops to suit your design system's needs.
 - Incorporate **color accessibility** checks to ensure your colors are accessible to all users.
 - Improvement of suggestions while aggregating new colors.
+- Exporting in CSS and SCSS files for color testing.
+- Capability of building semantic/component tokens.

 ---